Contributors Dropdown icon

 Noteworthy brand marketing campaigns

 Throughout the years, a few exceptionally notable brand marketing campaigns have won the hearts of consumers, propelled sales, and forever etched these brands into the collective consciousness — think Nike’s ‘Just Do It’ campaign or Apple’s 'Think Different' campaign.
-The following are three examples of companies that have consistently used brand marketing to great effect.
+The following are three examples of companies that have consistently used brand marketing strategies to great effect.

 Heineken

 Heineken, the renowned Dutch beer brand, has executed an exceptional brand marketing strategy over the years.
-They have diligently reached out to a vast audience through sponsorships of major events like the UEFA Champions League.
+They have diligently reached out to a vast target audience through sponsorships of major events like the UEFA Champions League.
 The company has also consistently used humor to captivate audiences.
 Notable campaigns include the “Walk in Fridge” campaign, which features a group of men screaming excitedly after being shown a friend's walk-in closet-sized beer fridge, or “The Entrance” which positions the brand as a symbol of sophistication and adventure by showing a charismatic character who effortlessly wins over everyone he encounters with his charm, confidence, and the mere presence of a Heineken beer bottle.

 Aside from these memorable campaigns, Heineken has demonstrated an unwavering commitment to brand assets.
 This includes its iconic green bottle and red star logo, which have remained unchanged for decades.
 This steadfastness has played a pivotal role in cementing Heineken's brand recognition and memorability.